How to Write and Format a White Paper: The Definitive Guide

 References

-All sources used to develop the white paper must be collected and cited in this section.
-It adds validity to the document.
-It also gives the reader content for further research.
+This section must include all sources used to develop the white paper.
+Citing sources adds validity to the document and gives the reader content for further research.
 Depending on your industry, follow MLA or APA citation formats.

-Write any complex document and get personal feedback on your actual business writing.
+Write any complex document and get feedback on your actual business writing.

 Writing a good white paper is not a simple task.
-However, the investment of time and skill can produce a valuable document that shares your company’s knowledge, contributing to overall education and progress in your industry.
-And, a good white paper increases business opportunities.
+However, investing time and skill can produce a valuable document that shares your company’s knowledge, contributing to overall education and progress in your industry.
+A good white paper also increases business opportunities.